 A rotary press like the one used in newspaper agencies is used to print on the sides of the boxes.
 Ink is applied to an arched plate which has been placed on the cylinder.
 The sides of the boxes are sent through the press, delivering a unique impression on the wood.

 The main colors used are red, blue and black.
 A separate press is used for each color.
 Most rotary presses have already gone out of production so some factories own spare presses in case of breakdown or malfunction.

-The Aramaki story began when a carpenter and a guitar maker returned home after spending several years away.
-They saw a potential in the wooden salmon boxes which are common to Hokkaido.
+The Aramaki story began when a carpenter returned home after spending several years away.
+He saw a potential in the wooden salmon boxes which are common to Hokkaido.

 There are many lessons derived from the art of carpentry.
 These include always appreciating wood, making full use of materials, and utilizing the proper material in the appropriate place.
 Having reflected on these lessons and seeking an appropriate place removed from the original purpose, Murakami reconsiders the value of salmon boxes and endeavors to make a full use of them.
 Shikagawa has taken his highly sophisticated techniques into processing Hokkaido-grown Sakhalin fir trees, which are very rarely used in guitar construction.
 By exploring the further potential of this wood, as well as adopting its features, he has discovered a new, unique sound which is highly valued by major musicians.

 Through the project they have visited processing manufacturers in Kushiro, located on the East coast of Hokkaido, discovering the economic decline in the forestry, fishery and distribution industries.
 Wooden salmon boxes are gradually being replaced by Styrofoam and the salmon catch is in decline.
 In collaboration with local manufacturers, production lines have been revitalized, resulting in new products.
 This presents an opportunity to consider the future of primary industries.